sidora-tools/sidora.core/README.md

 ## For users: Quickstart guide

 Load the package and establish a database connection to Pandora.
 To do so you need the right `.credentials` file.
 Contact Stephan Schiffels, James Fellows Yates or Clemens Schmid to obtain it.
-You also have to be in the institute's subnet.
+You also have to be in the institute's staff network.

 ```
 library(magrittr)